d-vova/vs-mongo/README.md

 Configuration
 -------------

-  * `dropSync` - allow to drop collection when does not match configuration
-  * `maxBatchSize` - maximum batch size used for retrieving large sets of documents
+  - `maxBatchSize` - maximum batch size used for retrieving large sets of documents
-  * `isCapped` - collection should be capped
+  - `isCapped` - collection should be capped
-  * `maxSize` - maximum size of collection in bytes
+  - `maxSize` - maximum size of collection in bytes
-  * `maxDocCount` - maximum number of documents in collection
+  - `maxDocCount` - maximum number of documents in collection
-  * `shouldAutoIndexId` - auto-populate and index `_id` field
+  - `shouldAutoIndexId` - auto-populate and index `_id` field
-  * `index` - fields and orders used for indexing
+  - `index` - fields and orders used for indexing
-  * `options` - options used for indexing
+  - `options` - options used for indexing

 ```
 <config> = {
   <collection name> : {
-    dropSync          : <shouldDropSync>,
     batchSize         : <maxBatchSize>,
     create            : {
       capped            : <isCapped>,